mvglasow/unison-wiki/Mailing-Lists.md

 As of 2020-10, there are roughly 1200 subscribers.

-(Note that while there appears to be a unison-users mailman group at lists.seas.upenn.edu, it is not in use; do not try to join it, as this will just result in confusion and non-useful effort.)
+(Note that there used to to be a unison-users mailman group at lists.seas.upenn.edu, and you may still find pointers to it lying around on the web.
+It has been deleted in favor of the Google group.)

 ## unison-hackers